 Rapid, reliable broadcast notifications enable organizations to prevent, manage, and address emergencies by keeping community members informed of relevant hazards and resulting guidance.
 Emergencies requiring notification can range from severe weather events (flooding, tornadoes, winter storms); security events (bomb threats, active shooters, and mass protests); and environmental or hazardous conditions (material spills, explosions, gas leaks).

-Although ENS mass broadcasts are intended for emergency use, one-way messaging can be used to disseminate other pertinent safety information, such as road closures or COVID testing locations.
+Although ENS mass broadcasts are intended for emergency use during critical events, one-way messaging can be used to disseminate other pertinent safety information, such as road closures or COVID testing locations.

 The most effective ENS platforms enable organizations to target their mass messaging by specific user groups.
 These groups may be based on employees’ geographic locations, professional roles, or other relevant factors.

 User grouping and geo-targeting facilitate targeted, effective ENS usage.
 These features also ensure that employees aren’t receiving irrelevant alerts that could lead them to ignore future ENS notifications.

-ENS platforms help organizations prevent, manage, and address emergencies in real time.
+ENS mass communication platforms help organizations prevent, manage, and address emergencies in real time.
 Crises require rapid response, and mass notifications ensure that community members are prepared to take action before, during, and after critical events.
 Thousands of communities rely on ENS to inform them of emergency situations, weather warnings, power outages, lockdowns, and more.